Every project seems crucial – until it’s not.

 Organizational performance management deals entirely with how you communicate, align around, and execute your strategy.
 The Balanced Scorecard (a strategic planning and management system that takes several organizational viewpoints in addition to the financial angle into account), EFQM Excellence Model, MPO, and Six Sigma, are all frameworks used to help manage corporate performance.

 Project performance management is a subset of organizational performance management.

 Many organizations have an OPM system that includes projects.
 If you have a separate project management office, make sure they are working closely with your OPM team.
 Only 41% of organizations with an enterprise-wide project management office report that it is highly aligned to the organization's strategy.

-Employee performance management is a subset of human resources that seeks to improve employee productivity, satisfaction, and operational capability.
+Employee performance management is a subset of human resources and project resource management that seeks to improve employee productivity, satisfaction, and operational capability.
 This area focuses on competency building, closing skill gaps, and guiding employees careers, promotions, raises, and normal reviews.
 It is related to project performance management and organizational performance management in the sense that you need qualified employees to run projects, and you need to make sure you have the right staff with the right skills for your overall strategy.

 Even if a project is completed on time and on target as far as budget and scope, that’s not enough to declare it a success.
 The true measure of a successful project is if it meets that criteria – and whether or not it actually contributes to a strategic business objective.
 To go beyond managing the technical elements and keep projects on track strategically, follow the six steps below.